-Finding a way to separate those two things, work and life, are recommendable for certain reasons: your mental health, emotional balance and even productivity.
-Organising yourself, spiritually and emotionally will help to maintain this balance.
+Finding a way to separate those two things, work and life, is recommendable for certain reasons: your mental health, emotional balance and even productivity.
+Organising yourself, spiritually and emotionally, will help to maintain this balance.
 For some, work might be a perfect distraction from the circumstances, the media and ongoings, which again is better for our mental health.
 Maybe we are using the time to follow up on our thesis and research papers.
-Something, that is important to us and fills this gap in our life that appeared by working exclusively from home.
-In the contraposition, the laundry that piles up might distract others from working efficiently.
+Something that is important to us and fills this gap in our life that appeared by working exclusively from home.
+In contraposition, the laundry that piles up might distract others from working efficiently.

 If your balance started being disrupted 10 years ago, maybe reading further might inspire some of you to build this balance up again – it might help to continue life from a different angle.
 Maybe even something positive for you will arise from this pandemic in the end: Finding your work-life balance one more time.

 Those who embrace the fact that work intermingles with our life at home might find it more challenging now to maintain a physical distance between work and life though.
 The home office might be a separate room but might not separate you from your children, home noises or the pressure to look after the household.